The Nest

 Therefore, the sheer selection of places you can eat makes White Plains an excellent place for foodies.
 To make things even better, it’s only a quick drive away from local farmers’ markets.
 So, you get the best of the Big Apple mixed in with the beautiful farm goodness of upstate New York.

-New Rochelle has a lot of draws for many people, such as high schools.
-You might remember that New Rochelle is a major cultural hotspot for people in the county from our last roundup, but did you know that this place is also a considerable food hotspot?
-Unlike White Plains, which tends to have a very Manhattan-esque vibe.
+New Rochelle has many draws for many people, such as high schools.
+You might remember that New Rochelle is a major cultural hotspot for people in the county from ourfoodie dish last roundup, but did you know that this place is also a considerable food hotspot?
+Unlike White Plains, which tends to have a very Manhattan-esque vibe, New Rochelle is a considerable food hotspot.

 New Rochelle is much more quaint, and the city is booming.